Nice-Healthcare/.github/SWIFT_STYLE_GUIDE.md

 @{attribute name}{(attribute arguments)}
 ```

-In general, attributes are declared on their own lines, prefixing the type or declaration that are supporting:
+In general, attributes are declared on their own lines, prefixing the type or declaration that they are supporting:

 ```swift
 @MainActor